A case study of mitigating sour water stripper corrosion using on-site alloy upgrade during turnaround.

 During December 2017, a US Refinery experienced in-service failure of their Sour Water Stripper column.
-This was an unplanned shutdown, consequently causing other equipment to be shut down, compounding the effect of this outage.
+This was an unplanned shutdown, consequently causing other equipment to stop, compounding the effect of this outage.
 The inspection of the column revealed corrosion on the shell between the first and seventh tray.
 Extensive corrosion was also found behind vertical downcomers.

-IGS was contracted to apply a High-Velocity Thermal Spray (HVTS) Alloy Cladding to prevent further sour water corrosion attack on the column shell.
-The material applied is a high Nickel Chrome alloy with Molybdenum content for pitting resistance and some trace elements to reduce stress and oxide formation.
+IGS was contracted to apply a High-Velocity Thermal Spray (HVTS) Alloy Cladding to prevent further NH3 and H2S corrosion attack on the column shell.
+IGS specializes on providing its service on-site during turnarounds in all continents except Antarctic.
+IGS project team has been able to mobilize in a short time and support the refinery with high alloy cladding on the sour water stripper shell.
+The material applied is a high Nickel Chrome Molybdenum alloy for pitting resistance with reduced stress and oxide formation.

 The refinery was looking for a robust corrosion resistant alloy which would resist sour water corrosion and facilitate the column’s quick return to service.
 Welding repair would have required post weld heat treatment.
 Organic coating application was not feasible as it would have taken days to cure due to low ambient temperatures (50°F / 10°C).